-No later than 90 days after HUD publishes new annual FMRs/SAFMRs/unadjusted rent, PHAs must revise flat rents as necessary based on changes to the FMR/SAFMR/unadjustedrent.
-The PHA must offer changes to the flat rent to all new admissions and to existing families at the next annual rent option.
+No later than 90 days after the effective date of the new annual FMRs/SAFMRs/unadjusted rent, PHAs must implement new flat rents as necessary based on changes to the FMR/SAFMR/unadjusted rent or request an exception.

 If the FMR falls from year to year, the PHA may, but is not required to, lower the flat rent to 80 percent of the current FMR/SAFMR/unadjusted rent.